-

 Mr. Logan has extensive experience in assisting small and medium sized businesses throughout the growth process, including preparation of business and marketing plans for financing efforts.
 He represented the Arizona Small Business Association for more than 33 years and assisted in the growth that made the ASBA the largest networking and educational organization for the business community in Arizona.

 Mr. Logan received a B.A. in Journalism in 1966 from the University of North Carolina at Chapel Hill and a Juris Doctor degree from the UNC- Chapel Hill School of Law in 1971.
 Mr. Logan was a member of the law school’s national moot court team in 1969 and served on the Holderness Moot Court Bench in 1971.
 Mr. Logan came to Arizona in 1972 to accept a position as law clerk to Vice-Chief Justice William A. Holohan of the Arizona Supreme Court and has been in private practice in Phoenix since 1973.
 He began his legal career with what was then the oldest law firm in Arizona, Marks & Marks.
 Mr. Logan then organized his own firm in 1978 under the name Logan & Aguirre PC.
-Four of the attorneys in that firm later served as judges on the Maricopa County Superior Court, one is a federal administrative law judge and one is a United States District Court judge on senior status.
+Four of the attorneys in that firm later served as judges on the Maricopa County Superior Court, one is a retired federal administrative law judge and one is a United States District Court judge on senior status.
 Mr. Logan was a shareholder and department head at the firm of Tiffany & Hoffman P.C. (now Tiffany & Bosco P.C.) for over six years.
 He was a managing member of the firm of Schaeffer and Logan PLC for three years before forming Logan & Geotas PLC in 1998.
 He formed Logan Law Firm PLC in December 2006.

 Mr. Logan is admitted to practice before the United States Ninth Circuit Court of Appeals, the federal District Courts for the District of Arizona and the Central District of California and the trial and appellate courts of Arizona.
 He has appeared pro hac vice in the trial courts of California, Florida and Washington.